 Learn how to bake or toast pecans for additional flavor, crunch, and aroma in your favorite dishes.
 Pecan is a softer nut in texture, having a sweet and nutty flavor above all other nuts.
 You can use raw pecans for snacking, but roasting or toasting makes them crispy, crunchy, and better in taste.
-Pecans are toasted to add in healthy recipes for texture and flavor.
+Pecans are toasted to add to healthy recipes for texture and flavor.
 But how to toast a pecan?
 Once you come to know the formula for toasting these nuts, you will be able to put them in every recipe you want.

 The only way to get a perfect and tasteful pecan is to roast or toast it by yourself in the privacy of your own home.
 You can store the Toasted nuts for two or three weeks in the refrigerator or in an air-tight container that keeps your nuts fresher.